-The PAXgene Tissue Systems are formalin-free solutions for the simultaneous preservation of histomorphology and biomolecules and the purification of high-quality RNA, DNA, miRNA, proteins, and phosphoproteins from the same sample.
-Tissue specimens are collected, fixed, and stabilized with the PAXgene Tissue fixation and stabilization products.
-PAXgene Tissue fixed tissue can be processed and embedded in paraffin similarly to formalin-fixed tissue, and biomolecules are extracted using a series of companion kits: the PAXgene Tissue DNA System for DNA purification, the PAXgene Tissue RNA System for RNA purification, or the PAXgene Tissue miRNA System for purification of RNA including miRNA.
-Additionally, supplementary protocols are available for purification of full-length proteins from PAXgene Tissue fixed, paraffin-embedded tissue with the Qproteome FFPE Tissue Kit.
+The PAXgene Tissue System is a formalin-free solutions for the simultaneous preservation of morphology and biomolecules and the purification of high-quality RNA, DNA, microRNA (miRNA), proteins and phosphoproteins from the same sample.
+Tissue specimens are collected, fixed and stabilized with the PAXgene Tissue System.
+PAXgene Tissue-fixed tissue can be processed and embedded in paraffin similarly to formalin-fixed tissue, and biomolecules are extracted using the companion kits: the PAXgene Tissue DNA Kit for the purification of DNA or the PAXgene Tissue RNA/miRNA Kit for purification of total RNA, including miRNA.
+Additionally, supplementary protocols are available for purification of full-length proteins from PAXgene Tissue-fixed, paraffin-embedded tissue with the Qproteome FFPE Tissue Kit.

 Learn more about tissues by visiting our tissue knowledge page.